 Thomas Turnbull – Treasurer/Secretary

-Thomas Turnbull is a Senior Manager with Grant Thornton in Barrie.
+Thomas Turnbull is a Partner with Rumley Holmes LLP in Barrie.
 He has a CPA, CA from the Institute of Chartered Accounts of Ontario and a Bachelor of Business Administration from Nipissing University (North Bay) with a focus in Accounting.
 Over his 13 years of experience, he has supervised and managed clients through a variety of financial statement and compliance audits, financial statement reviews and business policy reviews.
 His current major sectors of focus include non-profit organizations, charities, municipalities, First Nation communities, hydro organizations and privately held businesses.
 Thomas is a passionate believer in giving back to the community in which he lives and works.
-He has served on several local boards, as audit committee member of Habitat for Humanity Huronia, past-President for the Rotaract Club of Orillia and former Treasurer for Epilepsy Simcoe County.
+He has served on several local boards and is currently also the Treasurer of Victoria Village in Barrie.
 In his spare time, Thomas enjoys playing softball, a round of golf and travelling.
 He joined the MacLaren Board in 2017.
 He is Board Treasurer/Secretary and Chair of the Finance Committee.